ArielMAJ/php-challenge/README.md

-# php_test
+# php challenge

-My solution to a simple php challenge.
+My solution to a php challenge.

 ## Prova